cs-371l/crumbs/README.md

 - Dark mode + saving user defaults

 ## Deviations:

-- Missing notifications
+We missed the following target features due to the fact that more critical features in our app took longer than expected, so we weren't able to prioritize the following:
-- Missing 3rd party authentication login
+- Loading screen
-- Missing loading screen
+- 3rd party authentication
-- Missing Last active/login
+- Last active/login

-- Missing change username
+We were not able to complete the change username feature because this required a significant database modification (since we store a more lightweight user model in other documents).
+So in order to avoid data consistency issues (i.e, a user changing their username and having the change appear in some places but not others), we decided to defer the username change to a later release.